visualive/va-removing-exif/readme.md

 ## Description

 Automatically removing all the Exif of the newly uploaded JPEG images.
 Please note that already uploaded images will not be processed.
+If you want to delete Exif from the already uploaded image, please generate thumbnail image again with "[Regenerate Thumbnails](https://ja.wordpress.org/plugins/regenerate-thumbnails/)" etc.

 ### How to use

 Usage is easy.
 Just activate the plugin.
 This plugin requires PHP modules of the ImageMagick or GD.

+### Requires
+* WordPress 4.4+
+* PHP 5.4+ & ImageMagick or GD modules

 ### Attention